 - The presence in very low number of copies (sub-threshold) of rubella

 - The presence of potentially dangerous adventitious viruses

-Regarding the confirmation the traces of other genomes found in RNA-seq data such as 'unclassified bacterial and environmental viruses' which includes phage sequences, 'dsRNA virus' and 'unclassified RNA viruses ShiM-2016' which includes little known viral genomes, is Further manual in-depth analysis is required to demonstrate the correct assignment and effective presence.
-The presence of the hepatitis B virus has NOT been confirmed by the BLAST analysis.
+As for the confirmation of the traces of other genomes found in the RNA-seq data such as 'unclassified bacterial and environmental viruses' which includes phage sequences, 'dsRNA virus' and 'unclassified RNA viruses ShiM-2016' which includes little known viral genomes, is further manual in-depth analysis is required to demonstrate the correct assignment and effective presence.
+The presence of the hepatitis B virus was NOT confirmed by BLAST analysis.

 Below is a table summarizing what is described in the text: